 Polyolefin

-Polyolefin hot melt adhesives, such as ethylene vinyl acetate (EVA), are commonly used in the automotive and construction industries.
+Polyolefin hot-melt adhesives, such as ethylene vinyl acetate (EVA), are commonly used in the automotive and construction industries.
 They offer excellent bonding strength and resistance to heat, moisture, and chemicals.
 These are currently derived from crude oil.

 Polyester

-Factors To Consider When Selecting an Adhesive for Your Application
+Factors to Consider When Selecting an Adhesive for Your Application

 Choosing the right adhesive for your application ensures a strong and reliable bond.
 Here are some key considerations when selecting an adhesive:

-• Substrate: Different adhesives work better with certain substrates than others, so choosing a compatible adhesive and/or sealant is important.
+1. 1.
+Substrate: Different adhesives work better with certain substrates than others, so choosing a compatible adhesive and/or sealant is important.

-• Strength: Different adhesives offer different levels of bonding strength, so do your research to determine the right adhesive that can retain the necessary strength for your application.
+4. 4.
+Strength: Different adhesives offer different levels of bonding strength, so do your research to determine the right adhesive that can retain the necessary strength for your application.

 When manufacturing products that come into contact with people or the environment, it’s crucial to prioritize safety and sustainability.
 The following are the benefits of choosing safe and sustainable adhesives: